BetterThanDefault/BTD-Docs/content/index.md

 # BTD Docs

-Welcome to BTD Docs.
+Welcome to your documentation site.

-- Getting Started
-- Streamer.bot scripts
-- OBS overlays
+This is live Markdown → website 🚀